AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 1. **Cloud setup**: a project space was setup on **Google Cloud Platform** (**GCP**) using **Terraform Infrastructure as Code** (**IaC**) to ensure scalability, reproducibility, and efficient resource management.
     - The first step is to **create a new Project on GCP** by selecting **Create Project** from the console:
     ![alt text](image-4.png)

-    - The code used is available here: [Terraform documentation](https://github.com/AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/blob/main/terraform/README.md)
+    - Terraform was then used to create a **Google Storage Bucket (GCS)** and a **Google Bigquery Dataset**, to host the data lake and the data warehouse for the project, respectively
-    - A **Google Storage Bucket (GCS)** and a **Google Bigquery Dataset** were created to host the data lake and the data warehouse for the project, respectively
+    - The **Terraform code** used is available here: [Terraform documentation](https://github.com/AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/blob/main/terraform/README.md)

 2. **Data Ingestion**: The pipeline ingests batch NHS A&E open data, which is published monthly on the official  [NHS England website](https://www.england.nhs.uk/statistics/statistical-work-areas/ae-waiting-times-and-activity/).
     - **Orchestration with Kestra**: Kestra was chosen as the orchestrator, running on a local MacOS machine via **Docker**.
 A **scheduled trigger** (15th of each month) ensures automatic execution.
 See Kestra scripts here: [Kestra Documentation](kestra/README.md)